Parkhudin

 Parkhudin is a citizen of Afghanistan who was held in extrajudicial detention in the Bagram Collection Point and in the United States Guantanamo Bay detainment camps in Cuba.
 His Guantanamo Internment Serial Number was 896.
+First detained at Bagram prison in 2002 and transferred to Guantanamo in 2003, he was finally released in 2004.

-Tim Golden, of the New York Times, interviewed Parkhudin when he broke the story of how Habibullah and Dilawar died under torture at the Bagram Theater Internment Facility in 2005.
+Tim Golden, of the New York Times, interviewed Parkhudin when he broke the story of two other Afghan citizens, Habibullah and Dilawar, who died under torture at Bagram prison in 2005.

 Abduction

 In 2002, Parkhudin, a 26-year-old farmer, was a passenger in Dilawar's jitney taxi along with two other men, Abdur Rahim, and Zakim Shah.

 All four men were taken captive by Jan Baz Khan, an Afghan militia leader who had a contract to provide security for Forward Operating Base Salerno.
 Jan Baz Khan told his American contacts that the four men were responsible for firing missiles at the base and he handed them over to the Americans in early December 2002.
 The men spent their first days in captivity with their hands shackled to the ceiling, suspended in a "stress position".
 Their heads were covered by a hood, and they were often beaten.
 Less than a week after their arrival, the taxi driver, Dilawar, died under this torture.
 Parkhudin, Abdur Rahim and Zakim Shah survived.
 Parkhudin was transferred to Guantanamo on 7 February 2003.